Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 Sunday, the Washington Redskins feared Kelley had suffered a fractured rib, the kind of injury that could certainly keep him out for at least a few weeks.
 For now, he has been diagnosed with a rib cartilage injury, a much less serious issue.

 Of course, it still leaves his status for Week 3 very much in doubt.
 We'll learn more Wednesday when they practice, but make adding Samaje Perine and Chris Thompson a priority if you were planning on starting Kelley.
-All three looked solid in Week 2's win over the Los Angeles Rams .
+All three looked solid in Week 2's win over the Rams.

 Terrance West is dealing with an injury